superguaricho/foxdot-mode/README.md

 <b>(5)</b> Start foxdot, typing: Alt+x foxdot ENTER

+If you want FoxDot buffer launch when you open "myfie.foxdot", add the following lines to ~/.emacs:

+    (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
+    (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)

+If you do this you don't need use Alt+x foxdot.
+The FoxDot interpreter will launch when you open a .foxdot file.

 That is all.

+I have cloned the foxdot-mode repository in "~/.emacs/site-lisp" path and added these lines to my ~/.emacs file:

+    (add-to-list 'load-path (expand-file-name "site-lisp/foxdot-mode" user-emacs-directory))
+    (require 'foxdot-mode)
+    (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
+    (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)

 Now you can write and evaluate your livecoding lines, seting the cursor over the line that you want execute and using the folowing keys:

     Ctrl+c Ctrl+c (foxdot-run-line)
     Ctrl+c Ctrl+g (foxdot-run-line-and-go).
 This command send a line to the interpreter and